Three years removed from crude’s 2015 price implosion, we’re looking at a markedly more stable market.

 And it’s largely succeeded:

 EOG has pushed costs down and output up.
-The net result is that it controls a vast inventory of premium wells, which are wells that it could drill to earn a 30% rate of return with oil at $40 per barrel.
+The net result is that it controls a vast inventory of premium wells, which are wells that it could drill to earn a 30% rate of return with oil as low as $40 per barrel.

 With oil over $50 per barrel, the returns on EOG Resources' premium wells double to 60%.
-And as a result, the company could generate more cash flow, which puts it in the position to deliver 15% compound annual oil production growth through 2020.
+And as a result, the company is generating more cash flow, which puts it in the position to deliver 15% compound annual oil production growth through 2020.

-Since oil has returned to $50 per barrel, there’s been a slew of bullish upgrades.
+Since oil has moved up even further, there’s been a slew of bullish upgrades.

 Morgan Stanley, for example, upgraded EOG stock from equal weight to overweight and has raised its price target from $97 to $106 per share.
 The bank said that EOG has climbed to the top of the heap, putting it above Devon, Pioneer, and other U.S.-focused drillers.
-Meanwhile, Imperial Capital initiated coverage on EOG with an outperform rating and a $115 price target.
+Meanwhile, Imperial Capital gives it outperform rating and a $115 price target.

-The stock is currently trading around $96 per share.
-And if oil prices make a push past $60, you’ll be seeing them shoot far beyond analysts’ estimates.
+The stock is currently trading around $94 per share.
+And if oil prices continue to move up, you’ll be seeing share prices shoot far beyond analysts’ estimates.

 Encana Corp.
 (NYSE: ECA) has core positions in four North American shale plays — Montney and Dubernay in Canada and also Permian and Eagle Ford in Texas.